CHAPTER 6 - TRANSPORT AND KINETICS

 Using this nomenclature, the following differential equation can be written and solved to find [A] as a function of t.

 Equation 2 is an example of an integrated rate equation.
 The following graphs show plots of A vs t and lnA vs t for data from a first order process.
 Note that the derivative of the graph of A vs t (dA/dt) is the velocity of the reaction.
 The graph of lnA vs t is linear with a slope of -k1.
-Note that the velocity of the reaction (slope of the A vs t curve) decreases with decreasing A, which is consistent with equation 1.
+The velocity of the reaction (slope of the A vs t curve) decreases with decreasing A, which is consistent with equation 1.
+Again, the initial velocity is determined from data taken in the first part of the decay curve when the rate is linear and little A has reacted.
+That is [A] is approximately equal to [A0].

 Figure: First Order Reaction: A --> P